chiarastef/air-travel-footprint/README.md

-# Air Travel Footprint
+# Air Travel Footprint Calculator

-This is the final project from the Front End Development master offered by the online course provider [Start2Impact](https://www.start2impact.it/).
+This is the final project from the Front End Development Master offered by the online course provider [Start2Impact](https://www.start2impact.it/).

 During the course I had the chance to learn HTML, CSS, Sass, Bootstrap, JavaScript, React, Webpack and Vite.
 I decided to complete the course by building a website from scratch using React: a site to calculate the carbon footprint of flights.